Definition

 The 5 communication channels

-- twisted pair cables
+- twisted-pair cables

 - coaxial cables

-- fibre optic cables
+- fiber optic cables

 - terrestrial stations